We Fried Our Best

 We launched the new HFC Burgers with bold creative that demanded attention.
 Big, punny headlines got a smile, and massive burger shots delivered taste-appeal.

 There were four yummy new HFC burgers, and we reckoned that Aussies deserved to try every single one of them.
+How could we make that happen?

 By pricing each burger at just $5 (for a limited time only) and developing a fun little EDM comms journey to support the promo.